anima-wg/brski-cloud/anima-brski-cloud.md

 The cloud registrar returned a 307 response to the voucher request.

-The pledge should restart the process using a new voucher request using the location provided in the HTTP redirect.
+The pledge SHOULD restart the process using a new voucher request using the location provided in the HTTP redirect.
 Note if the pledge is able to validate the new server using a trust anchor found in its Implicit Trust Anchor database, then it MAY accept another 307 redirect.
 The pledge MUST never visit a location that it has already been to.
 If that happens then the pledge MUST fail the onboarding attempt and go back to the beginning, which includes listening to other sources of onboarding information as specified in {{BRSKI}} section 4.1 and 5.0.

-The pledge should establish a provisional TLS connection with specified local domain registrar.
+The pledge SHOULD establish a provisional TLS connection with specified local domain registrar.
-The pledge should not use its Implicit Trust Anchor database for validating the local domain registrar identity.
+The pledge SHOULD NOT use its Implicit Trust Anchor database for validating the local domain registrar identity.
-The pledge should send a voucher request message via the local domain registrar.
+The pledge SHOULD send a voucher request message via the local domain registrar.
 When the pledge downloads a voucher, it can validate the TLS connection to the local domain registrar and continue with enrollment and bootstrap as per standard BRSKI operation.

 ### Voucher Response

 The cloud registrar returned a voucher to the pledge.
-The pledge should perform voucher verification as per standard BRSKI operation.
+The pledge SHOULD perform voucher verification as per standard BRSKI operation.
-The pledge should verify the voucher signature using the manufacturer-installed trust anchor(s), should verify the serial number in teh voucher, and must verify any nonce information in the voucher.
+The pledge SHOULD verify the voucher signature using the manufacturer-installed trust anchor(s), SHOULD verify the serial number in the voucher, and SHOULD verify any nonce information in the voucher.

-The pledge should extract the "est-domain" field from the voucher, and should continue with EST enrollment as per standard BRSKI operation.
+The pledge SHOULD extract the "est-domain" field from the voucher, and SHOULD continue with EST enrollment as per standard BRSKI operation.

 # Protocol Details